 Tip: Spectators line the entire Procession route, shown in the route map.
 Claim a spot along the block where the parade ends, near Heritage Park Fountain, to enjoy the live music that marks the end of the parade.

 More to explore around downtown Olympia:

 Add some fun nearby stops for a full day or weekend adventure.
-Hands on Children’s Museum and WET Science Center make for fun kid play spots, along with the Olympia farmers market and the waterfront at Percival Landing.
+Hands on Children’s Museum and WET Science Center make for fun kid play spots, along with the Olympia farmers market and the waterfront at Percival Landing (note: closed for repairs).
 All are within walking distance of each other, and the Procession route.
 If weather permits, picnic at Yashiro Japanese Garden or pop into Old School Pizzeria for a slice and some arcade games, or enjoy homemade pub fare and a local brew at the family-friendly Three Magnets Brewing Co.

 Editor's note: This article was originally published in 2017 and updated for 2019.